This respiratory illness season, wearing a mask is required in patient and resident areas at Sunnybrook. Read our visitor guidelines »

 CROS hearing aids

-A CROS (Contralateral Routing Of Sound) hearing aid transmits sound from the poorer ear to the better ear.
-A microphone/transmitter is placed behind or inside the poorer ear, where it picks up sound and transmits it wirelessly to an amplifying system on or in the normal hearing ear.
+A CROS (Contralateral Routing of Sound) hearing aid transmits sound from the poorer ear to the better ear.
+A microphone/transmitter is placed behind or inside the poorer ear, where it picks up sound and transmits it wirelessly to a receiver or amplifying system on or in the normal hearing ear.
 Hearing in the good ear is preserved and remains completely unaffected.

 Pros: